 - Securing device to the ground using TSSA approved methods (stakes if locates are obtained or counterweight).

-- If generators are required for the operation of the device, user must adhere to the Electricity Guidelines.
+- If generators are required-block for the operation of the device, user must adhere to the Electricity Guidelines.

 Visit tssa.org for more information.

 Dunk tanks are not permitted on City of Guelph property because they are not regulated.

 All public amusement areas outside must comply with the applicable sections of the Ontario Fire Code.